 This document provides instructions for generating a Certificate Signing Request (CSR) for Stronghold.
-If you are not able to use these instructions for your server, RapidSSL recommends you to contact the server vendor or the organization, which supports Stronghold.
+If this document does not work with the server, RapidSSL recommends contacting the server vendor or the organization which supports Stronghold.

 Stronghold keys and certificates are managed through three scripts: genkey, getca and genreq.
 These are part of the normal Stronghold distribution.
 Keys and certificates are stored in the directory $SSLTOP/private/, where SSLTOP is typically /usr/local/ssl.
 To generate a key pair and CSR for your server:

 To generate a key pair and CSR, perform following steps:

 - Run genkey, specifying the name of the host or virtual host:

 - The genkey script displays the filenames and locations of the key file and CSR file it will generate:

 NOTE: If you already have a key for your server, run